-Emerging Markets includes investments in three equity and one debt emerging market for the year ending June 30, 2021.
-There were two equity and one international debt emerging market commingled funds for the year ending June 30, 2020.
-These investments aim to benefit from the higher economic growth, increased independence, and positive demographic trends in emerging
+Emerging Markets includes investments in three equity and one debt emerging market for the years ending June 30, 2022 and 2021.
+These investments aim to benefit from the higher economic growth, increased independence, and positive demographic trends in emerging countries.
+The fair value of